Systemic risk in interbank networks: disentangling balance sheets and network effects: Data and Methodology

 \subsection{Null Model}

-Maximum entropy methodologies derived from Statistical Physics and Information Theory have been mainly used in the field of Economics and Finance to reconstruct networks from a limited set of information, due to the confidential nature of financial transactions (see \cite{Squartini2018} for a recent review on the topic). \footnote{Alternatively, they have been used to perform statistical tests, i.e. to assess the significance of network patterns under specific null hypotheses.
+Maximum entropy methodologies derived from Statistical Physics and Information Theory have been mainly used in the field of Economics and Finance to reconstruct networks from a limited set of information due to the confidential nature of financial transactions (see \cite{Squartini2018} for a recent review on the topic).
+Alternatively, they have been used to perform statistical tests, i.e. to assess the significance of network patterns under specific null hypotheses.
 Examples of this use are provided by \cite{Squartini2013} and \cite{Bargigli2015}, who tested whether the interbank market features an anomalous presence of network motifs that could be interpreted as early warning signs of systemic crises.
 Using similar methods, \cite{Hatzopoulos2015} tested the e-MID market network for the presence of preferential lending relationships.
-Other examples are provided by \cite{Gualdi2016} about overlapping portfolios, and \cite{Garlaschelli2004} about world trade.} These models generate an ensemble of networks that are maximally random but on average satisfy some constraints, which are imposed using an entropy maximisation procedure and which thus represent the sufficient statistics of the model \citep{Cimini2019}.
-In this paper, we introduce the \textit{Separable Direct Enhanced Configuration model} (SDECM), based on the undirected counterpart by \cite{Gabrielli2019}.
-The model uses as constraints the number counterparties (borrowers $k_i^{out}$ and lenders $k_i^{in}$) and the total exposure (amounts lent $s_i^{out}$ and borrowed $s_i^{in}$) in the interbank market by each bank $i$.
-In order to achieve a good compromise between mathematical rigor and computational efficiency, the model is based on a two-step entropy maximisation procedure: firstly, degree constraints are used to obtain the probability of the adjacency matrix configurations; then, strength constraints are used to obtain the probability density of the link weights conditional to a given binary configuration.
-Model parameters are finally obtained by imposing numerical values of the constraints using likelihood maximisation.
-For model details see \nameref{SDECM}.
+Other examples are provided by \cite{Gualdi2016} about overlapping portfolios, and \cite{Garlaschelli2004} about world trade.
+These models generate an ensemble of networks that are maximally random but on average satisfy some constraints, which are imposed using an entropy maximisation procedure and which thus represent the sufficient statistics of the model \citep{Cimini2019}.

+In other words, these methods aim at finding the probability distribution that best describes a system when we have only limited information about it.
+This is achieved by maximising the Shannon entropy (i.e., assuming maximal ignorance on any unknown property) using the available information as constraints.
+The result is a probability distribution that respects the constrained statistics but where any other property is maximally random.

+The aim of this paper is to use a maximum entropy model that allows us to keep fixed the amount of interbank lending and borrowing of each bank together with the level of diversification of each institution.
+This procedure makes it possible to study the amount of systemic risk that is generated by the specific balance sheet composition of the system while also keeping fixed the level of interconnectedness that, as extensively shown by the literature, deeply affects the outcomes of contagion.
+This allows measuring the contribution of the specific link structure that has been observed in each yearly network while controlling for the variables that are known to have large effects on systemic risk.